wintercooled/flask-api-wrapper-for-gdk/README.md

 4. Get incoming and outgoing transactions and flag an example deposit.

 5. Send 1 sat of L-BTC to an address.

+The example also shows how to create a new wallet.